data-curation/data-curation.github.io/program.md

 In this workshop, participants will use a hands-on approach to build experience and expertise in two important aspects of data curation: data wrangling and versioning.
 Participants will use [GitHub](https://github.com/) as a means of acquiring, documenting, and versioning research data and code, while learning how to use [Open Refine](http://openrefine.org/) to explore, clean, and transform data into interoperable and reusable forms.

-### Workshop 2b: Curating Data for Reproducibility
+### Workshop 2b: Curating Data Sets for Reproducibility
 Facilitators: Shahira Khair, Sandra Sawchuk

-This workshop will cover key considerations in preparing data and code to support reproducibility of published results.
-Participants will gain hands-on practice using open-source tools for curating data and code together.
+This workshop will cover key considerations for preparing and sharing data and software to improve the reproducibility of published results.
+Participants will have the opportunity to put into practice lessons learned while exploring published data sets.
+Openly available tools that support reproducibility will also be examined.

 ---
 <h2 id="ws-3">Workshop Session 3 (Thursday, 17-October | 0900 - 1145)</h2>